Sturm-Liouville operators with measure-valued coefficients: Introduction

-However, while the theory developed by Kac and extended by Mingarelli is quite general, it still does exclude some cases of interest.
+However, while the theory developed by Kac and extended by Mingarelli is quite general, it still does exclude several cases of interest.
 More precisely, the basic assumptions in Chapter~3 of Mingarelli \cite{ming} require that the corresponding measures have no weight at a finite boundary point.
 Unfortunately, this assumption excludes for example classical cases like Jacobi operators on a half-line.
-The reason for this assumption is the fact that otherwise the corresponding maximal operator will be multivalued and one has to work within the framework of multivalued operators.
-This nuisance is already visible in the case of half-line Jacobi operators where the underlying Hilbert space has to be artificially expanded in order to be able to formulate appropriate boundary conditions \cite{tjac}.
-In our case there is no natural way of extending the Hilbert space and the intrinsic approach via multivalued operators is more natural.
-Moreover, this multivaluedness is not too severe and corresponds to an at most two dimensional space which can be removed to obtain a single-valued operator.
-Again, a fact well-known from Jacobi operators with finite end points.
+The reason for this assumption is the fact that otherwise the corresponding maximal operator will be multi-valued and one has to work within the framework of multi-valued operators.
+This problem is already visible in the case of half-line Jacobi operators where the underlying Hilbert space has to be artificially expanded in order to be able to formulate appropriate boundary conditions \cite{tjac}.
+In our case there is no natural way of extending the Hilbert space and the intrinsic approach via multi-valued operators is more natural.
+Nevertheless, this multi-valuedness is not too severe and corresponds to an at most two dimensional space which can be removed to obtain a single-valued operator, again, a fact well-known from Jacobi operators with finite endpoints.
+Finally, this general approach will also allow us to include a large variety of boundary conditions, including the case of eigenparameter dependent boundary conditions.

-Moreover, the fact that our differential equation is defined on a larger set than the support of the measure $\varrho$ (which determines the underlying Hilbert space) also reflects requirements from the applications we have in mind.
-The most drastic example in this respect is the Sturm--Liouville operator \be \frac{d}{d\varrho(x)} \left( - y' + \frac{1}{4} \int^x y dx \right) = z\, y \ee which arises in the Lax pair of the dispersionless Camassa--Holm equation \cite{ch}, \cite{chh}.
-In the case of a peakon $\varrho$ is single Dirac measure and the underlying Hilbert space is one-dimensional.
-However, the corresponding differential equations has to be investigated on all of $\R$, where the Camassa--Holm equation is defined.
-An appropriate spectral theory for this operator in the case where $\varrho$ is a genuine measure (i.e. not absolutely continuous with respect to Lebesgue measure) seems missing and is one of the main motivations for the present paper.
+Moreover, the fact that our differential equation is defined on a larger set than the support of the measure $\varrho$ (which determines the underlying Hilbert space) is also motivated by requirements from the applications we have in mind.
+The most drastic example in this respect is the Sturm--Liouville problem \be \frac{d}{d\varrho(x)} \left( - \frac{dy}{dx}(x) + \frac{1}{4} \int^x y(t) dt \right) = z y(x) \ee on $\R$ which arises in the Lax pair of the dispersionless Camassa--Holm equation \cite{ch}, \cite{chh}.
+In case of the well-known one-peakon solution, $\varrho$ is a single Dirac measure and the underlying Hilbert space is one-dimensional.
+However, the corresponding differential equation has to be investigated on all of $\R$, where the Camassa--Holm equation is defined.
+An appropriate spectral theory for this operator in the case where $\varrho$ is an arbitrary measure seems to be missing and is one of the main motivations for the present paper.